 How does the Business model from AGT work?

 AGT is a mini-grid developer and operator that also provides financing and ownership of the components in Africa.
 Based on agreements between African national governments and AGT, the ImpactSites are installed according to an operator model.
-AGT sells electricity, cold storage, water treatment and other services to the customers in these ImpactSites, and since the costs are affordable and in many cases cheaper than what local communities have been paying in the past, AGT has been able to cover costs.
+AGT sells electricity, cold storage, water treatment and other services to the customers in these ImpactSites, and since the costs are affordable and in many cases cheaper than what local communities have been paying in the past, AGT has been able to cover their costs.

 The financing consists of several building blocks through which investors in Germany or elsewhere, can invest in Africa GreenTec AG on a project basis or as equity investors.
 The business model also pre-includes costs of maintenance, which gets covered by the income from the sale of electricity and other services.